[UPDATE: Sep 8, 2019] WAIT! Now there's a better, more modern, easier, safer way to build a blog in MODX.

 - The author of Articles no longer works at MODX.
 The entire team has changed shape and there's a developer here, John Peca who is pumping out amazing stuff.

 - Kudos to Articles for forging the way on Custom Resource Classes in MODX, but by far the better solution for setting up a blog in MODX nowadays involves Collections and Tagger.
 You can still install Archivist or any of the other blog-related Extras separately.
-I don't really recommend Articles anymore, as it's too opinionated for my tastes.
+Personally, I don't really recommend Articles anymore.
+It's very opinionated.

 - For a peek at the power of Collections, check out my blog post on the official MODX blog here.